jayprojects/JavaEEMVCGenerator/README.md

 JavaEEMVCGenerator
 ======================

 This is a Visual Studio 2010 Project.
-C# language.
+Language C#

 I created this project to make a tool that can create Java EE baseddynamic web project for Create Read Update Delete functionality to a database table , mostly on eclipse project.